Patrick Sheehan (golfer)

 Patrick Sheehan (born August 9, 1969) is an American professional golfer who has played on the PGA Tour.

+Early life and amateur career

 Sheehan was born in Providence, Rhode Island.
 While at the University of Hartford he was teammates with other future PGA Tour golfers Tim Petrovic and Jerry Kelly.

+Professional career

-He turned professional in 1992 and though he has never won a PGA Tour event, he has finished second on one occasion and third on another.
+In 1992, Sheehan turned professional and though he has never won a PGA Tour event, he has finished second on one occasion and third on another.

 Sheehan has two wins on the Nationwide Tour, most recently a playoff victory at the 2009 Athens Regional Foundation Classic over Michael Sim.